ayhem-b/Graduation_report/chaps/chpt2.typ

 ),caption: "GEMMA Modes",
 )
-_A complete illustration of these blocks and transitions is available in Appendix D,_
+_A complete illustration of these blocks and transitions is available in Appendix B,_

 === Sequentiel Functions Charts
 To define the sequencing and coordination of the sorting station's operations, a GRAFCET diagram (Sequential Function Chart – SFC) was developed.
 This graphical tool allowed for a clear and systematic representation of the system’s behavior in terms of steps (states) and transitions (conditions for change).